awsdocs/aws-private-ca-user-guide/doc_source/UsingTemplates.md

 \* CRL distribution points are included in the template only if the CA is configured with CRL generation enabled\.

-### CodeSigningCertificate/V1 definition<a name="CodeSigningCertificate-V1"></a>
+#### CodeSigningCertificate/V1 definition<a name="CodeSigningCertificate-V1"></a>

 This template is used to create certificates for code signing\.
-You can use code\-signing certificates from ACM Private CA with any code\-signing solution that is based on a private CA infrastructure\.
-For example, customers using Code Signing for AWS IoT can generate a code\-signing certificate with ACM Private CA and import it to AWS Certificate Manager\.
+You can use code\-signing certificates from AWS Private CA with any code\-signing solution that is based on a private CA infrastructure\.
+For example, customers using Code Signing for AWS IoT can generate a code\-signing certificate with AWS Private CA and import it to AWS Certificate Manager\.
 For more information, see [What Is Code Signing for AWS IoT?](https://docs.aws.amazon.com/signer/latest/developerguide/Welcome.html) and [Obtain and Import a Code Signing Certificate](https://docs.aws.amazon.com/signer/latest/developerguide/gs-cs-cert.html)\.

 **CodeSigningCertificate/V1**